Understanding the Financial Intermediaries | Types of Financial Institutions

 1. Commercial Banks

 The primary purpose of commercial banks is to take in business deposits and lend funds to businesses.
 Commercial banks are the most important source of funds for business firms in aggregate.
 Banks acquire deposits from individuals, companies, and the government and in turn make loans and investments.
-Besides performing a banking function, commercial banks also invest in corporate bonds and stocks.
+Besides performing a banking function, commercial banks also invest in corporate bonds and stocks.2.
+Savings and Loans

-Savings and loans’ primary purpose is to take in deposits from households and to lend funds for home and consumer loans.
+Savings and loans’ primary purpose is to take in deposits from households and to lend funds for home and consumer loans.3.
+Credit Unions

 Credit Unions are owned by depositors (actually share owners) who are individuals, not businesses.
-Credit Unions take in funds and primarily make personal loans.
+Credit Unions take in funds and primarily make personal loans.4.
+Finance Companies

 Non-bank firms that borrow funds to make short and medium-term loans to higher-risk borrowers.
-These companies raise capital through stock issues as well as through borrowing some of which are long term but most of it comes from commercial banks, in turn, financial companies make loans.
+These companies raise capital through stock issues as well as through borrowing some of which are long term but most of it comes from commercial banks, in turn, financial companies make loans.5.
+Insurance Companies

 Property and Casualty: Insure against damage to person and property (health, autos, homes, theft, earthquake, etc.)